Cancer Research UK logo.

 Talking to your children means you can find out if they have misunderstood anything.
 You can then offer them the correct information, reassurance and support.

 You might feel worried about how your child will react to difficult news.
-Their reaction might depend on many factors including:
+Their reaction might depend on many factors, including:

 Some people tell their children as soon as they are diagnosed.
 You might feel it is better to wait until you have all the test results back and know a bit more about the treatment plan.

 There isn’t always a right time.
 But keeping it secret can be stressful.
-It is likely that your children are aware something is wrong.
+It is likely that your children are aware that something is wrong.
 So, it might be best not to delay telling them for too long.

 It is hard to talk to children about things that are painful for you to discuss.
 You might need some time to cope with your own feelings and process what you have been told.